Arts Management- Studio Internship

 Who We Are

 Penland School of Craft is an international center for craft education offering residential workshops, residencies, community education programs, and exhibitions.
-Located on 423 acres in the NC Mountains, Penland has 16 teaching studios and 60 historic and contemporary buildings.
-We are an equal opportunity employer with a staff of 70 and serve 1500 students and 14,000 visitors annually.
-Penland operates with a $54 million endowment and an annual operating budget of $6.7 million.
+Located on 420 acres in the NC Mountains, Penland has 16 teaching studios and 60 historic and contemporary buildings.
+We are an equal opportunity employer with a staff of 70.
+Penland operates with a $54 million endowment and an annual operating budget of $7.7 million.
 We are located about an hour northeast of Asheville, NC.
-Our mission supports individual and artistic growth through creative practice and discovery.
+Our mission supports making lives meaningful through making.

 Commitment to Equity, Diversity, and Inclusion